 - Promotion of particular COVID-19 tests and treatments.
 For several weeks, President Trump aggressively promoted hydroxychloroquine as a potential treatment for COVID-19.
 Hydroxychloroquine is produced by Sanofi, a French pharmaceutical company.
 Three Trump family trusts have small investments in Sanofi, major Republican donor Ken Fisher owns a majority stake, and Commerce Secretary Wilbur Ross used to run a fund that invested in Sanofi.
 Rick Bright, the former head of the U.S. Government’s Biomedical Advanced Research and Development Agency, filed a whistleblower complaint alleging that he was pressured to give government contracts to political cronies, including to Aeolus Pharmaceuticals, a pharmaceutical company that produced hydroxychloroquine, because the company’s CEO was friends with President Trump’s son-in-law Jared Kushner.
 Another troubling example is the Trump Administration’s selection of a firm called OSCAR Health—a company founded by Jared Kushner’s brother and formerly partially owned by Jared Kushner—to develop a website to facilitate coronavirus testing.
 (The website was developed but quickly scrapped, and in the end OSCAR Health was not paid for its efforts.)

-As always, we note that while we try to include only those allegations that appear credible, we acknowledge that many of the allegations that we discuss are speculative and/or contested.
+A previously noted, while we try to include only those allegations that appear credible, many of the allegations that we discuss are speculative and/or contested.
 We also do not attempt a full analysis of the laws and regulations that may or may not have been broken if the allegations are true.
-For an overview of some of the relevant federal laws and regulations that might apply to some of the alleged problematic conduct, see here.
+(For an overview of some of the relevant federal laws and regulations that might apply to some of the alleged problematic conduct, see here.)